What is an ecovillage?

 One definition of ecovillage reads: “A human-scale full-featured settlement in which human activities are harmlessly integrated into the natural world in a way that is supportive of healthy human development, and can be successfully continued into the indefinite future (Gilman, 1991).”
-Another definition expands by noting that an ecovillage also “regenerates the social and environmental fabric of life, and across all four dimensions of sustainability: social, environmental, economic and cultural (Global Ecovillage Network, 2012).”
+Another definition expands this concept by noting that an ecovillage also “regenerates the social and environmental fabric of life, and across all four dimensions of sustainability: social, environmental, economic and cultural (Global Ecovillage Network, 2012).”

-We plan to build a compact village of about 32 small homes and a community center, allowing more than 85% of the land to remain permanently in open space and restorative agriculture.
-We want our village to embody the definition above as follows:
+“We plan to build a compact village of about 29 highly adaptable dwelling units and a community center, allowing more than 85% of the land to remain permanently in farm, field and forest.

 - Human scale and full featured: The size of our village allows us to know each other deeply, while nourishing social relationships, food production, employment opportunities, and shared facilities to meet many of our needs on-site.